DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.05/sp1.05.2.md

 ## Setup

-- Have at least one bug pulled up in your Jira project.
-  - You can use [Jira Link](./needAsset) if lacking any others.
+- Pull up a bug _you_ reported in Jira.

 ## Step 1